ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 ```

-# A tale of at least two Monads
+# A Tale of At Least Two Monads

 ![Monads](https://pbs.twimg.com/media/CgKMfpQWwAAEsJQ.jpg)

 Each Monad Transformer is composed of at least two Monads.
-If we take ReaderT as an example, we have its definition as:
+If we take ReaderT MT as an example, we have its definition as:

 ```{.haskell .scrollx}
 ReaderT r m a
 ```

-where ReaderT r m is a Monad and __m__ is a Monad.
+where ReaderT r m is a Monad and __m__ is also a Monad.
 If you stack Monads, in the __m__ type variable as with a WriterT for example:

 ```{.haskell .scrollx}
 ReaderT r (WriterT w m) a